GummySearch Alternatives (2026): 9 Replacements Compared

 CatchIntent takes a broader approach than most GummySearch alternatives.
 Instead of focusing solely on Reddit, it uses AI to detect buyer intent signals across Reddit, X, LinkedIn, Hacker News, and Bluesky simultaneously.
 If your GummySearch workflow involved tracking audience pain points across multiple communities, CatchIntent captures some of that cross-platform research angle.

 What it does well.
 The multi-platform intent detection fills a gap that most Reddit-only tools ignore.
 CatchIntent surfaces conversations where users express genuine buying signals — tool comparisons, frustration with current solutions, and "looking for" language — across five platforms from one dashboard.
 For teams that were using GummySearch to understand audience sentiment broadly (not just on Reddit), the cross-platform coverage is a meaningful step toward replacing that workflow.
-Pricing starts at $39/mo, which puts it in range for startups and small teams.
+Pricing is now pay-per-lead rather than a flat subscription, which can work out cheaper for low volumes but is harder to budget.

 Limitations.
 Multi-platform breadth comes at the cost of Reddit-specific depth.
 CatchIntent doesn't provide subreddit norm analysis, community culture insights, or engagement guidance.
 If your primary GummySearch use case was deep Reddit audience research within specific subreddits, CatchIntent's broader-but-shallower approach will feel like a different tool entirely.
 And it delivers to a human dashboard, not as typed data your AI agent can query.